 - Completely unique customizations that you’ll need to rebuild for the Magento 2 platform from the ground up.

-We encourage you to do a full inspection of all the extensions you have beforehand.
+We encourage you to do a full inspection of all the extensions you have before you move from Magento 1 to Magento 2.
 Make a list of all the customizations and rank them in the order of priority.
 Put all extensions into 3 columns ranging from “Essential” to “Nice-to-Have” to “Unimportant”.

 Moving from one platform to another is a great opportunity to declutter and clean your store.
 Try to drop as many unnecessary extensions as you can.
 This may help to both cut migration costs and improve future performance.

-Let’s assume we’ve found the proper replacement for the existing functionality (or developed new modules).
-Now it is time to verify if they work as expected, without compromising Magento 2 performance and functionality.
-Magento 2 modules testing is a complex process.
-It involves the engagement of QA engineers and uses specifications or other inner documents.
+When you’ve found the proper replacement for the existing functionality (or developed new modules), conduct Magento 2 modules testing.
+It’s a complex process that involves the engagement of QA engineers and uses specifications or other inner documents.

 At Onilab, this process includes the following stages: